overwolf/overwolf.github.io/docs/topics/login-with-twitch.md

 After we successfully logged in to Twitch, we can save the auth token and close the app's login window.

 You can save the auth token in a localStorage variable.
 We recommend encrypting the hash/token before storing it - for security reasons.
+You can use the [overwolf.cryptography API](../api/overwolf-cryptography) for that.

 ## 5. Close the Log In window.